Damian M. Lyons

 and a master's degree in Computer Science from Trinity College, University of Dublin, Robotics & Computer Vision:

-Engineering: static analysis, probabilistic analysis of programs, multilingual
+Engineering: static analysis, multilingual

 codebases.